dhawk/concurrent-pascal-compiler/interrupt-problems.md

 [^little-endian]: The XC8 compiler is little-endian.
 The LSB is stored at the variable's address and the MSB is stored at address+1.

 Now suppose the vehicle is traveling at 20 mph and the cruise control setting is turned down to 10 mph.
-Imagine that the ADC read interrupt randomly happens to occur between the two movff instructions just as the vehicle is slowing from 14.55 mph ($0100 in/sec) to 14.49 mph ($00FF in/sec).
+Imagine that the TMR0 interrupt randomly happens to occur between the two movff instructions just as the vehicle is slowing from 14.55 mph ($0100 in/sec) to 14.49 mph ($00FF in/sec).
 The following sequence of operations will occur:

 - the `velocity` variable already contains the previous value of $0100 in/sec.
 - the first movff instruction has just set the LSB of the `control_throttle` parameter to $00.